This Fact Sheet is not relevant in your region

 Studying elsewhere in the UK

 If you are a student from Scotland and study elsewhere in the UK you will have to pay tuition fees up to a set limit.
-You can take out a student loan to pay this which is not based on household income.
+You can take out a student loan which is not based on household income to help with tuition fees..
 You will have to pay this loan back.
 For more information contact the Student Loans Company (SLC).
-See Useful contacts at the end of this fact sheet
+See Useful contacts at the end of this fact sheet.

 Student loans and bursaries

 If you are a new or existing student you can apply to SAAS for a loan to help with living costs.
 How much help you get may depend on your household income, the type of course you are studying and whether your course is full or part-time.